Meet Our Treatment Team

 Additionally, Leslie has been a trainer for Mental Health First Aid - Adult and Youth Versions for the past five years.
 She also is a trainer for Person Centered Treatment Planning for the Fairfax - Falls Church CSB Youth and Residential Divisions for Commission for Accreditation for Residential Facilities (CARF).
 Leslie has provided Person Centered Treatment Planning trainings at Northern Virginia Mental Health Institute, which is the state psychiatric hospital serving civil and forensic patients in the Northern Virginia region.
 Leslie has won an Outstanding Performance Award from Fairfax County for program redesign, implementing Stages of Change and Motivational Interviewing.
 She has also been awarded A Team Excellence Award for teaching Mental Health First Aid in her community.

 For five years Leslie produced a benefit concert, The Recovery Road Show, for clients in the Fairfax County CSB residential divisions.
 Leslie has received awards for Team Excellence for CARF accreditation and Most Creative Counselor.
-She and her husband live on a small farm in Loudoun County, Virginia with two rescued greyhounds, three horses and several barn cats.

 Kelly Cregan, LCSW, SEP, RCST®